typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 ```graql
 match $x isa company has name "Grakn"; get;
 ```
-into the dashboard and double click on one of the two copies of the company that appears.
+and double click on one of the two copies of the company that appears.
 This is telling the visualiser to fetch all the relations connected to Grakn, so we will see that Grakn is in the UK.

   ![Grakn in the UK](/images/academy/2-graql/grakn-uk.png)

 ## Deleting things
 How do we delete things that we don’t want in the knowledge graph?
-But with a delete query of course…
+With a delete query of course.

-A delete query is nothing more than a get query that uses `delete` as the action keyword there is no difference in syntax.
+A delete query has the same form as a get query that uses `delete` as the action keyword.
+There is no difference in syntax.
 Try this, for example:

 ```graql
 match $x isa company has name "Grakn"; delete;